 State licensing of a grooming school is not governmental approval of programs.
 State licensing implies reasonable assurance that the school should provide an adequate education to new career seekers.

-We’ve heard every excuse why students cannot travel outside of their area to attend school for several weeks.
+We’ve heard every excuse for why students cannot travel outside of their area to attend school for several weeks.
 Some of them are very good excuses.
 It is their choice.
 We can only provide our best advice.
 Fight the limitations preventing you from getting the best education to meet your career goals.
 Realize that we also hear buyer’s remorse from students that wished they had traveled to their first choice school.
 So there you have it.
 The decision rests with you.
 Let’s move on.

 Questions to Help You Interview Schools

 A professional school interviews prospective students to decide their appropriateness to handle pets safely and meet the rigorous physical demands of grooming.
-As the other party involved in a contract for training, interview them.
+As the other party is involved in a contract for training, interview them.
 We suggest you ask the following questions:

 - What is the field-related background of the institution’s owner and instructors?

 - How many instructors are there per student?